Over- and under-

-The prefixes over- and under- —meaning, respectively, (1) too or (2) above, and (1) insufficiently or (2) beneath—may be attached to virtually any adjective or verb without a hyphen.
-Your spell-check may urge you not to use words like underintelligent, overlove, undermarket, overroof, underfoundation, and oversunny, but these are perfectly good coinages requiring no hyphen.
-Spell-check is not infallible.
+The prefixes over- and under- (meaning, respectively, (1) too or (2) above, and (1) insufficiently or (2) beneath) are living prefixes, meaning they may be attached to virtually any adjective or verb without requiring a hyphen.
+Your spell check might tell you not to use words like underintelligent, overlove, undermarket, overroof, underfoundation, and oversunny, but spell check is often wrong in instances like these.
+These are perfectly good coinages that do not require hyphens.

 Examples

-Although the over- and under- prefixes can be attached hyphenlessly to almost any adjective or verb, many writers and editors are timid about doing so—for example:
+Although the over- and under- prefixes can be attached sans hyphen to almost any adjective or verb, many writers and editors are timid about doing this—for example:

 Roth explained that the legislature first began to under-fund the program back in 1993.
 [KSAL]